PCCoE-Hacktoberfest-21/react-app/README.md

 # react-app <br />
 A simple react app to get you familiar with ReactJS, where Random User Generator API(https://randomuser.me/) is used to fetch fake users.
-The data is displayed in the form of cards.
+The data is displayed in the form of cards. <br />
 API documentation: https://randomuser.me/documentation

 ## How to Contribute?